-- 1. Dean of Student Services: The Dean of Student Services has the overall responsibility of assuring that each student entering Central Alabama Community College has an adequate record system that is maintained, kept up-to-date, and controlled by all provisions as set forth in this policy and governed by Public Law 93-380.
+- 1. Dean of Students: The Dean of Students has the overall responsibility of assuring Central Alabama Community College has an adequate record system that is maintained, kept upto-date, and controlled by all provisions as set forth in this policy and governed by Public Law 93-380.
 The Dean of Student Services will be assisted in this responsibility by the following individuals. - 2.
-Registrar and Director of Student Services: The Registrar and Director of Student Services will ensure that all students, upon acceptance to the institution, have an individual student record file containing all admission criteria.
-The Registrar and Director of Student Services is further charged with the responsibility of continuously maintaining all student files in a safe and orderly manner, updating all records needed on the individual student, and updating and maintaining an adequate backup system for all student records.
+Director of Enrollment Services: The Director of Enrollment Services will ensure that all students, upon acceptance to the institution, have an individual student record file containing all admission criteria. - 3.
+Registrar and Director of Student Services: The Registrar and Director of Student Services is charged with the responsibility of continuously maintaining all student files in a safe and orderly manner, updating all records needed on the individual student, and updating and maintaining an adequate backup system for all student records.
 The Registrar and Director of Student Services will ensure that all provisions of this policy are met concerning the release of public information, as well as the release of information to students, institutional instructors, counselors, advisors, administrators, and local, state, and national organizations and agencies.

-Current student files are maintained in the Registrar's Office.
+- 4. Current student files are maintained in the Information System currently known as Banner.
 Files of students that are not currently enrolled or being processed for enrollment are maintained at secure locations in the Records Storage Departments.
-The Registrar and Director of Student Services is the ultimate custodian of student records. - 3.
+The Registrar and Director of Student Services is the ultimate custodian of student records. - 5.
 Director of Financial Aid: The Director of Financial Aid has the responsibility of maintaining an adequate and up-to-date student record file on all students receiving any institutional, local, state, or federal financial assistance.
-The Director of Financial Aid will see that all provisions of federal, state, and local policies concerning individual student financial aid records are adhered to as stated in the policies.

-4. Dean of Financial Services: The Dean of Financial Services will have the responsibility of assuring that all FERPA provisions as set forth in this policy are applied to the release of financial information concerning individual students.
+The Director of Financial Aid will see that all provisions of federal, state, and local policies concerning individual student financial aid records are adhered to as stated in the policies. - 6.
+Dean of Financial Services: The Dean of Financial Services will have the responsibility of assuring that all FERPA provisions as set forth in this policy are applied to the release of financial information concerning individual students.